Ara Malikian

 Ara Malikian (born 1968) is a Lebanese-born violinist of Armenian descent.
-He was educated in Germany and now based in Spain.
+He was educated in Germany and was later based in Spain.
+He has a wide repertoire and includes music from many cultures.
+He has played in over 40 countries and has won numerous prizes in international competitions.
+Malikian has recorded nearly 30 albums over a period of 25 years.

 Biography

-Born in Beirut, Lebanon in September 14th, 1968 to an Armenian family, Malikian started playing the violin at a young age, encouraged by his violinist father, who has performed with well known Lebanese singer Fairuz.
-Malikian gave his first concert at the age of 12, and when he was 14, he was invited to study in Hochschule für Musik und Theater Hannover located in Hannover, Germany.
-At age 15, he was the youngest student to be admitted in this school.
-Later he continued his studies in the Guildhall School of Music & Drama in London, at the same time receiving lessons from professors, Ruggiero Ricci, Ivry Gitlis, Herman Krebbers and members of the Alban Berg Quartet.
+Malikian was born on September 14, 1968 in Beirut, Lebanon, to an Armenian family.
+His father was a violinist.
+He started playing the violin at a young age, encouraged by his father, who had performed with established Lebanese singer Fairuz, and Ara gave his first concert at the age of 12.

+When Malikian was 14, he was invited to study at Hochschule für Musik und Theater Hannover in Hannover, Germany.
+He was the youngest student to be admitted to this school.
+He continued his studies at the Guildhall School of Music & Drama in London, receiving lessons from professors; Ruggiero Ricci, Ivry Gitlis, Herman Krebbers, and members of the Alban Berg Quartet.

-He has assimilated the music of other cultures like those of the Middle East (Arab and Jewish), Central Europe (gipsy and Klezmer), Argentina (tango) and Spain (flamenco).
+Malikian has assimilated the music of other cultures, such as those of the Middle East (Arab and Jewish), Central Europe (gypsy and Klezmer), Argentina (tango), and Spain (flamenco).
+In addition to his wide-ranging repertoire, he has premiered pieces from modern composers like Franco Danatoni, Malcolm Lipkin, Luciano Chailly, Ladislav Kupkovic, Loris Tjeknavorian, Lawrence Roman and Yervand Yernakian.

-With a wide-ranging repertoire, which includes the majority of all the important pieces written for the violin (concertos with orchestra, sonatas and pieces with piano and chamber music), he has also premiered pieces from modern composers like Franco Danatoni, Malcolm Lipkin, Luciano Chailly, Ladislav Kupkovic, Loris Tjeknavorian, Lawrence Roman and Yervand Yernakian.
-Malikian also performa solo violin recitals, with programs featuring complete cycles of the "24 Caprices" of Paganini, the "Six Sonatas" of Eugène Ysaÿe and the "Sonatas and Partitas" of J.S.
+He has also performed solo violin recitals, with programs featuring complete cycles of the "24 Caprices" of Paganini, the "Six Sonatas" of Eugène Ysaÿe, and the "Sonatas and Partitas" of J.S.
 Bach.